 Fools And Their Money

-Economic models invented during the industrial revolution – when pollution, obesity, urban sprawl and billboards were essentially non-existent – shape our contemporary capitalistic mindset comes.
-What would our world look like today if early economic theories had included environmental impacts and the human mindscape in their macro- and micro-economic formulas?
+Economic models invented at the beginning of the industrial revolution – when pollution, obesity, urban sprawl and billboards were essentially non-existent – shape our contemporary capitalistic mindset.
+What would our world look like today if these economic theories had included environmental impacts and the human mindscape in their macro- and micro-economic formulas, rather than downloading “externalities” onto society and the planet – the same society and planet upon which the markets rely?